Electron Micrograph of a Giardia trophozoite

 No one is completely sure but infection seems to cause problems with normal intestinal absorption of vitamins and other nutrients.
-Diarrhea is generally not bloody.
+Diarrhea is generally not bloody with a Giardia infection.
 Immune suppressive medications such as corticosteroids can re-activate an old Giardia infection.
 We do not know why some infected hosts get diarrhea while others never do.

 A broad spectrum dewormer called fenbendazole (Panacur®) seems to be the most reliable treatment at this time.
-Metronidazole (Flagyl®) in relatively high doses has been a classical treatment for Giardia but studies show it to only be effective in 67% of cases.
+Metronidazole (Flagyl®) has been a classical treatment for Giardia but studies show it to only be effective in 67% of cases.
 For some resistant cases, both medications are used concurrently.
 Febantel is also commonly used for Giardia as it is converted to fenbendazole in the body.

 Because cysts can stick to the fur of the infected patient and be a source for re-infection, the positive animal should receive a bath at least once in the course of treatment.
 At the very least, the patient should have a bath at the end of the treatment course plus it is especially important to promptly remove infected fecal matter to minimize environmental contamination.

 CAN HUMANS BE INFECTED?

-Giardia duodenalis is a classified into several subcategories called "Assemblages" and designated A through G. Some Assemblages are very specific as to which host animals it can infect and other Assemblages are not so picky.
+Giardia duodenalis is a classified into several subcategories called "Assemblages" and designated A through G. Some Assemblages are very specific as to which host animals they can infect and other Assemblages are not so picky.
 Assemblage F, for example, only infects cats and Assemblages C and D only infect dogs but Assemblage A will infect dogs, cats, people, rodents, wild mammals and cattle.
 Common testing methods do not indicate what Assemblage has been detected so there is always a possibility of human transmission as long as the Assemblage is unknown.
 To play it safe, wear gloves to dispose of animal fecal matter and always thoroughly wash hands before eating.